9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object/README.md

 ## 🔐 Important: APRS-IS Passcode

-Your **APRS-IS passcode** is absolutely essential for successful transmission.
+Your **APRS-IS passcode** is crucial for successful transmission.
 This unique code is derived from your callsign and is used for authenticating with the APRS-IS network.
-If you don't have one, you can easily generate it using various **online APRS-IS tools or calculators**.
+If you don't have one, you can easily generate it at [https://pass.hamradio.my](https://pass.hamradio.my).

 -----

 ## 💻 Contribution

-We warmly welcome contributions from the community\!
+Contributions from the community are warmly welcomed\!
 If you'd like to get involved, follow these steps:

 ```bash
 git clone git@github.com:9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object.git